xsuite/xboinc/README.md

     user="mycernshortname",
     study_name="a_relevant_study_name",
     line=line,
-    dev_server=True # currently, the dev server is the only one available )
+    dev_server=False, # set to True to use the Xboinc development server (for testing purposes only), by default False )

 # prepare a big batch of particles